 - Listen to your feelings.
 Most of us are attuned to the feelings of everyone around us but get confused by our own feelings.
 Get to know yourself.
 Allow yourself to feel and trust that your feelings are normal.

 - Find work that you love.
 Most of our daily hours are filled with what we do to earn a living.
 Find work you love, even if it means a pay cut.
 Making a lot of money may be nice, but what good is it if we are miserable?

 - Balance is the key to life.
-Find balance between spending time doing things for yourself and doing things for others.
+Find a balance between spending time doing things for yourself and doing things for others.
 All work and no play, or all play and no work can create anxiety.
-Find balance between work and nurturing your body and soul.
+Find a balance between work and nurturing your body and soul.

 - Take responsibility.
 Be responsible for creating love in your life, beginning with yourself.
 If we are seeking some kind of outside love to fill us, it will never work.
 The saying is true—we cannot truly love another until we first love ourselves.

 - Do things you enjoy.
 Give yourself permission to do the things you love to do.
 Time is something that we can never get back.
 If you prefer reading a book or taking a stroll instead of cleaning the kitchen floor, go ahead and do it!
 If you strive for balance and responsibility, you won’t have to worry that you’ll end up living in filth.